-He earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB magna cum laude in government from Harvard College.
-He is a member of the State Bar of California.
-A native of Rowland Heights, California, he currently lives in the Bay Area with his wife, Cynthia, and his son, Tobin.
+He earned a Ph.D. and an A.M. in political science from Harvard University, his J.D. cum laude from Harvard Law School and an A.B. magna cum laude in government from Harvard College.

 President Obama’s signature healthcare bill has been the source of considerable controversy since its passage in 2010.
-Three years later, one of the nation’s leading health policy experts, Hoover Institution Fellow and Stanford University professor Lanhee Chen, breaks down the impacts the law will have on American businesses and consumers.
+As one of the nation’s leading health policy experts, Hoover Institution Fellow and Stanford University professor, Lanhee Chen, breaks down the impacts the law has had on American businesses and consumers.
 Chen served as Governor Mitt Romney and Congressman Paul Ryan’s chief policy adviser during the 2012 campaign, was responsible for the development of the campaign’s policy agenda, and fundamentally understands the ins-and-outs of Obamacare.
 In his presentation, Chen will reveal the law’s unintended consequences, discuss policy changes that can help to mitigate them, and provide insights into the political outlook for the law.
-His blend of political and policy expertise—gained from service on three presidential campaigns, work in academic and policy settings, and at the most senior levels of the U.S. Department of Health and Human Services—will provide unique insights into Obamacare, where it’s headed, and how it will affect our country and its economy.
+His blend of political and policy expertise—gained from service on three presidential campaigns, work in academic and policy settings, and at the most senior levels of the U.S. Department of Health and Human Services—provides unique insights into Obamacare and how it has affected our country and its economy.

 The Future of the Republican Party: How the GOP Can Become the Party of Opportunity Again

-Electoral defeats in 2012 have placed the Republican Party at a crossroads.
-How can the GOP appeal to populations it hasn’t appealed to before, put forth an agenda that is appealing to a broad majority of Americans, and recapture its electoral “mojo?”
-Lanhee Chen, one of Mitt Romney’s top campaign strategists, a leading policy thinker in the party, and a Bloomberg columnist, has the answers to these questions and more.
+Lanhee Chen, one of Mitt Romney’s top campaign strategists, a leading policy thinker in the party, and a Bloomberg columnist, has the answers to the future of the Republican party.
 Chen has been a forceful advocate for greater GOP engagement with minority communities, and the Asian-American electorate, in particular.
-In his presentation, Chen will provide a behind-the-scenes look at where the party is today, the efforts it has underway to grow its coalition, and where the GOP is headed as we move toward the 2014 midterm elections and the 2016 presidential contest.
+In his presentation, Chen will provide a behind-the-scenes look at where the party is today, the efforts it has underway to grow its coalition, and where the GOP is headed.

 Tax Reform: Challenges, Opportunities, and Prospects for Success

 Will this be the year when Congress and the president finally tackle fundamental tax reform?
-The issue was at the center of the economic debate during the 2012 election and continues to be at the top of Washington’s policy agenda today.
 Economists and business leaders alike agree that reform of our tax code will benefit the economy—yet there never seems to be the political will in Washington to get the job done.
 In this presentation, Lanhee Chen, the policy director of the Romney campaign who is now a Fellow at the Hoover Institution, identifies the challenges and opportunities presented by tax reform.
 Chen draws on his economic policy expertise, political experience, and deep relationships on Capitol Hill to provide an in-depth look at the prospects for tax reform.
 His experience from the Romney campaign fighting the political, messaging, and policy battles over tax reform gives him a unique perspective regarding the likelihood that changes to our tax system will actually be signed into law.

 Does Policy Matter?
 A Behind-the-Scenes Look at the Role of Issues in a Presidential Campaign